michsethowusu/kasanoma/README.md

 - Training new models for other languages of Africa.
 All the knowledge from training models is open source and will be shared freely to support you.
 - Audio quality testing and pronunciation feedback.

-To contribute, please contact me on LinkedIn - https://www.linkedin.com/in/mich-seth-owusu/
+To contribute, please contact me on [LinkedIn](https://www.linkedin.com/in/mich-seth-owusu).

 ---